mtiller/ModelicaBook/text/source/components/subsystems/pendulums.rst

 .. plot:: ../plots/Harm.py

-As we can see from this plot, every 54 seconds all the pendulums return to their initial position.
+As we can see from this plot, although the pendulums oscillate at difference frequencies, their positions coincide at regular intervals.
+In fact, every 54 seconds they all simultaneously return to their initial positions.

 .. only:: html

-   The results are even more impressive when visualized in three
+   This phenomenon can be more clearly visualized in three
    dimensions:

     .. raw:: html